 The park also boasts incredible natural landscapes, with unique geological features such as exposed North American and Eurasian tectonic plates.
 It's one of the three main stops of the popular Golden Circle route and a must-see for any trip to Iceland.

-The Best Places to See the Northern Lights Outside Reykjavik
+The Top 6 Best Places to See the Northern Lights Outside Reykjavik

 The northern lights can be seen from most places in Iceland.
 You can easily combine northern light hunting with a tour of the Icelandic countryside.
 Traveling further from Reykjavik can lead to many spectacular photo opportunities at some of the country's most majestic natural attractions.

 A self-drive tour is a suitable option in the fall when the weather is still relatively mild.
-However, if you're visiting Iceland in winter, we recommend opting for a guided tour instead, as driving conditions can be difficult and road closures are common.
-This advice especially applies to those who are not comfortable driving in heavy snow, ice, and strong wind.
+However, if you're visiting Iceland in winter, we recommend opting for guided tours instead, as driving conditions can be difficult and road closures are common.
+This advice especially applies to those who are not comfortable driving in heavy snow, ice, and strong winds.

 Along the coastline, the dark, open skies provide an ideal canvas for the aurora borealis.
 You can stop in the towns of Keflavik and Gardur, where you can find the lovely Gardskagaviti lighthouses.